what a group life insurance policy

 Eligibility Criteria for Group Life Insurance Policies

-Group life insurance is designed to provide coverage to a collection of individuals who share a common bond.
+Group life insurance is designed to provide coverage to individuals who share a common bond.
 This bond can be based on employment, membership, or even financial transactions.
 The following types of groups are typically eligible to purchase group life insurance policies:

-2. Non-banking financial institutions: Similar to banks, NBFIs, such as housing finance companies, leasing firms, or micro-lending institutions, can provide group life cover to their customers or employees.
+• Non-banking Financial Institutions: Similar to banks, NBFIs, such as housing finance companies, leasing firms, or micro-lending institutions, can provide group life cover to their customers or employees.
 These plans often protect borrowers against loan liabilities in the event of untimely death.

-3. Employer-employee groups: This is the most common type of group for life insurance policies.
+• Employer-employee Groups: This is the most common type of group life insurance policy.
 Organisations of all sizes, from startups to large corporations, can buy group term life insurance for their employees.
 Coverage is usually linked to the employee's tenure with the organisation and may be offered as part of the overall compensation package.

-4. Non-employer-employee groups: These include groups that may not have a formal employer-employee relationship but still share a recognised association.
+• Non-employer-employee Groups: These include groups that may not have a formal employer-employee relationship but still share a recognised association.
 Examples include members of a cooperative society, alumni associations, credit card holders, or even customers of an e-commerce platform.
-The key is that the group must have a valid reason to exist other than the purpose of availing insurance.
+The key is that the group must exist for a purpose other than solely obtaining insurance coverage.

-5. Microfinance institutions: MFIs often serve low-income communities by providing small loans.
+• Microfinance Institutions: MFIs often serve low-income communities by providing small loans.
 They can also offer group life insurance to borrowers as an added security.
 This ensures loan protection in the event of a borrower’s death, thereby reducing risk for both the institution and the borrower's family.

-6. Professional groups: Groups formed based on profession, interest, or association, such as trade unions, teachers' associations, doctors' federations, or cultural groups, can also be eligible.
+• Professional Groups: Groups formed based on profession, interest, or association, such as trade unions, teachers' associations, doctors' federations, or cultural groups, can also be eligible.
 These affinity groups must have a documented structure and recognised membership to qualify.

 Get a Customized Group Insurance Quote Now